Brelsfearde History, Family Crest & Coats of Arms

 More information is included under the topic Early Brelsfearde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brelsfearde family to Ireland
+Migration of the Brelsfearde family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Brelsfeardes to arrive on North American shores: Samuel Brawford who settled with his family in Charles Town [Charleston], South Carolina in 1767 aged 2; Samuel Brailsford settled in Charles Town [Charleston], South Carolina in 1794.